-Hatchery maintenance and operations for NAMARET and Business Development for mariculture (YR3-YR6)
+Ø Hatchery maintenance and operations for NAMARET and Business Development for mariculture (YR3-YR6)

-A consultancy will be undertaken to develop a Hatchery Operation and Maintenance Plan as well as a Business Plan for NAMARET towards making the centre fully autonomous.
+A Hatchery Operation and Maintenance Plan as well as a Business Plan for NAMARET towards making the centre fully autonomous will be developed based on proposals from the Marine Hatchery specialist.
 The business support will be extended to small scale mariculture operators producing single products along the coast.
 For the hatchery operation, maintenance and business for NAMARET the role of the consultant will be to: